Introduction to Multi-Axis Testing

 March 29, 2018

-Multi-axis vibration testing is becoming standard in the automotive industry and others.
-A vehicle experiences vibrations along many axes when it travels; therefore, it makes sense for engineers to test products along more than one axis.
+Multi-axis vibration testing is gaining popularity in the automotive industry and other sectors.
+A vehicle experiences vibrations along several axes when it travels.
+Therefore, it makes sense for engineers to test products along multiple axes.

-Traditionally, engineers run tests one axis at a time.
-They mount the device under test (DUT) to a single-axis shaker and run the test on one axis.
-Next, they take the DUT off the shaker, reorient and remount it, and perform the test on a second axis.
+Traditionally, engineers have run tests one axis at a time.
+They mount the device under test (DUT) to a single-axis shaker and run the test profile on one axis.
+Next, they dismount the DUT, reorient and remount it, and perform the test on a second axis.
 Then they repeat the process on a third axis.

-Now, engineers can test products along multiple axes at once.
-In addition to being time-efficient, multi-axis vibration testing brings the DUT to fatigue faster.
+With advanced machinery, engineers can now test products along multiple axes at once.
+In addition to being time-efficient, multi-axis vibration testing can fatigue the DUT to faster.
 A product may pass a sequential, single-axis test but fail a more realistic multi-axis test of the same duration.
 For this reason and others, multi-axis vibration testing is becoming increasingly popular.

 Types of Multi-axis Vibration Tests